irwtdvoys/aoc-2020/readme.md

 ##### Day 06

 Didn't have a lot of time so there's probably a more efficient way of merging the group data but not much to it today.

+##### Day 07

+Solved with some recursion and built the data structure from references keeping the data structure minimal while allowing full traversal.